deekshith2001/Bioinformatic-pipeliNE-for-inteGration-And-anaLysis/README.md

-# BENGAL: BENchmarking strateGies for cross-species integrAtion of singLe-cell RNA sequencing data
+# BENchmarking strateGies for cross-species integrAtion of singLe-cell RNA sequencing data

 BENGAL is a comprehensive Nextflow DSL2 pipeline designed for cross-species single-cell RNA-seq data integration and evaluation of integration results.
 This pipeline offers a streamlined and efficient approach to process, integrate, and analyze datasets from multiple species.